 Inspired by a cup exchange program they learned about in Australia, the couple launched a spirited campaign through their social media channels asking for donations of used mugs.
 Customers who brought in mugs earned a drink at half price.

 They now have roughly 100 mugs in their collection, which customers can cull through and pick from, depending on their mood that day.
-The couple bike a selection of their mugs, along with their mobile coffee stand, to stops around the city.
+The couple bike a selection of their mugs in their mobile coffee stand to stops around the city.

 “It’s a lot of fun for people to look through the mugs and pick one out.
-We have all sorts of crazy, fun mugs, from destinations like Disneyland and Hawaii to cool handmade ones as well,” says Michal.
+We have all sorts of crazy, fun mugs, from destinations like Disneyland and Hawaii to cool handmade ones,” says Michal.

 Clients can return the mugs after use for sanitization and re-entry into Coffee Roboto’s lending supply, or they can keep them.

-For customers who need a travel mug option, Coffee Roboto offers its Blue Card program, which works like a loyalty program to encourage customers to remember to actually bring and use their reusable mug.
+For customers who need a travel mug option, Coffee Roboto offers its Blue Card program, which works like a loyalty program to encourage customers to remember to bring and use their reusable mugs.
 Customers can purchase a KeepCup travel mug for $16.
-After 10 uses, they earn back $7.50 in cash, which they can opt to keep or donate to Coffee Kids, a charity that supports the next generation of coffee farmers (the remaining $8.50 covers the Bennetts’ cost on the tumbler).
+After ten uses, they earn back $7.50 in cash, which they can opt to keep or donate to Coffee Kids, a charity that supports the next generation of coffee farmers (the remaining $8.50 covers the Bennetts’ cost on the tumbler).

-At London’s Bean & Wheat, customers who purchase one of the shop’s mason jar foodstuffs—think chicken butter or homemade hummus—and return it for reuse earn a free cup of coffee.
+At London’s Bean & Wheat, customers who purchase one of the shop’s mason jar foodstuffs—think chicken butter or homemade hummus—and return it for reuse earn a free coffee.

 In Portland, Oregon, customers can snag custom oatmeal breakfast blends served ready-to-eat in mason jars at Nossa Familia Coffee for the cost of the oatmeal, plus a $2 deposit to cover the cost of the jar and lid.
 When they return the jar, they earn their deposit back.

 “We’ve gotten good reviews on the program.
 People like that they’re avoiding all that waste,” says Karen Lickteig, Nossa Familia’s marketing and sustainability director.
-“It works because there’s not a huge pressure to return the mason jar necessarily.
+“It works because there’s not a huge pressure to return the mason jar.
 Customers can keep it and reuse it themselves if they want.
-But they can return it, if they do come back.
+But they can return it if they do come back.
 It’s been a great part of our zero-waste approach.”

 “We ordered a whole bunch of different sizes [of jars] and just considered it part of our startup costs,” says Howes.
-“We thought we’d give it a try and not even have disposable cups in the store.”
+“We thought we’d try it and not even have disposable cups in the store.”

-That model lasted for about 20 months, before Ebon had to pivot to single-use disposable cups as its main delivery method.
+That model lasted for about 20 months before Ebon pivoted to single-use disposable cups as the cafe’s primary delivery method.

-The app-based service connects take-out customers with a network of around 90 GO Box vendors who can serve food in reusable plastic food containers.
-After use, the customer can then return the boxes at one of roughly 40 drop-off locations around the city, which are also noted in the app, for sanitization and reuse.
+The app-based service connects takeout customers with a network of around 90 GO Box vendors who can serve food in reusable plastic containers.
+After use, the customer can return the boxes at one of roughly 40 drop-off locations around the city, which are also noted on the app, for sanitization and reuse.
 To incentivize timely returns, customers can only have one box out for use at a time.

-Customers pay a $21.95 annual fee or a $3.95 monthly subscription in order to have their takeout meals (still at their usual price) provided in a GO Box, which are made by GET Enterprises using BPA-free, polypropylene #5.
+Customers pay a $21.95 annual fee or a $3.95 monthly subscription to have their takeout meals (still at their usual price) provided in a GO Box, which are made by GET Enterprises using BPA-free polypropylene #5.